HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 For more details on the script for the views, find it [here](https://github.com/HannahIgboke/A-Scalable-Database-system-for-Olist-store/blob/main/Building%20a%20scalable%20Database%20system%20for%20Olist%20store/SQL%20scripts/Database%20views.sql).

 An Entity-Relationship (ER) diagram is a visual representation of the entities (objects or concepts) within a system or application and the relationships between them.
-Below is the entity relationship diagram that represents the entities, attributes, cardinality, and keys of tables in the olist store database
+Below is the entity relationship diagram that represents the entities, attributes, cardinality, and keys of tables in the olist store database.
+It was created using the Reverse Engineer feature in MySQL Workbench.

 <p align="center">
     <img width="1000" src="https://github.com/HannahIgboke/A-Scalable-Database-system-for-Olist-store/blob/main/Building%20a%20scalable%20Database%20system%20for%20Olist%20store/Images/Entity%20Relationship%20Diagram.jpg" alt="ERD">